By supporting artistic programming at McClelland, you are investing in living artists, ambitious ideas, and the cultural life of our community.

 We are a safe, welcoming space for all people.

-As a not-for-profit organisation, McClelland relies largely on the support of visitors through entry fees and donations to help conserve and build the collection, curate inspiring exhibitions and public programs, and care for the beautiful sculpture park and bushland setting for all to enjoy.
+As a not-for-profit organisation, McClelland relies largely on the support of visitors through entry fees and donations to help conserve the collection, curate exhibitions and educational programs, and care for the beautiful sculpture park and bushland setting for all to enjoy.

 390 McClelland Drive Langwarrin